 If Partners are interested in searching for monarchs to document whether sites are being used by monarchs, observers may reference the Roadside Habitat for Monarchs Evaluation Tool (Monarch Joint Venture 2019b).
 Record adults seen and/or look on milkweed plants for eggs and larvae (caterpillars).
 These activities are optional, as it is important to learn how to recognize monarchs from other species and differentiate eggs from other insect eggs and milkweed latex bubbles (see photos in Joint Venture protocol).

-Because the sample plots cover 1,500 square feet, six milkweed stems per plot would indicate a density of 174 milkweed stems per acre.